heatmiser/workshops/exercises/ansible_auto_satellite/1-compliance/README.md

 ![satellite_policy](images/1-compliance-aap2-Satellite_SCAP2.png)

--   Select the "Red Hat rhel7 default content" and "PCI-DSS v3.2.1 Control Baseline for Red Hat Enterprise Linux 7".
+-   Select the "Red Hat rhel7 default content" and "PCI-DSS v4.0 Control Baseline for Red Hat Enterprise Linux 7".
 There is no tailoring file.
 Then click "Next"

 ![satellite_policy](images/1-compliance-aap2-Satellite_SCAP3.png)

 -   It is necessary to set a schedule when creating a new compliance policy.
-You can select "Weekly" and "Monday" for the purposes of this exercise.
+You can select "Monthly" and "1" for Day of Month for the purposes of this exercise.
 Then click "Next"

 ![satellite_policy](images/1-compliance-aap2-Satellite_SCAP4.png)